Ricozl/travelPlanner/README.md

 When a User signs in, they have access to a Rome Quiz written in React.
 The quiz is interactive; the User chooses from a list of multiple-choice answers and immediately sees their score.
 When they have answered all five questions, they are shown their score and told whether they won or not.

+A signed-in User also has access to their Favorites page.

 As outlined in the specs, The program uses the Django framework, Python on the back-end and Javascript on the front-end.
 My web application is mobile-responsive.
 It has four models: the User model, Categories, Sites, and Favorites.
 Most of the website is designed as a single-page application, with the exception of the Map of Rome and the Quiz which each have their own html pages.
 I have created my own favicon icon for this website.

 Homepage